Gageperrin/it-notes/it-topics/cissp.md

 ## - 1.1 Professional ethics

-CISSP holders are subject to the (ISC)^2 Code of Professional Ethics whose preamble holds to the fhollwoing: "The safety and welfare of society and the common good, duty to our principals, and to each other, requires that we adhere to, and be seen to adhere, to the highest ethical standards of behavior."
+CISSP holders are subject to the (ISC)^2 Code of Professional Ethics whose preamble holds to the following: "The safety and welfare of society and the common good, duty to our principals, and to each other, requires that we adhere to, and be seen to adhere, to the highest ethical standards of behavior."

 The (ISC)^2 Code of Ethics holds the following canons, prioritized in order of importance:
 1. Protect society, the common good, necessary public trust and confidence, and the infrastructure